 Over 80,000 couples get divorced in Florida every year.
 While most marriages last about 10 years, in 2010 there were almost 6,000 divorces among Florida couples married 25 to 40 years or more.
 As these divorced spouses remarry, managing the second marriage becomes complicated with the presence of children, assets, and business interests.
 The firm’s family law attorneys work with the husband or wife to strive for an amicable settlement of marital assets and agreement on parenting responsibilities.

-Reaching agreement in advance of a marriage as to how assets, liabilities, and family obligations will be handled makes it easier for the parties to focus on achieving a mutually supportive marital relationship.
+Reaching agreement in advance of marriage as to how assets, liabilities, and family obligations will be handled makes it easier for the parties to focus on achieving a mutually supportive marital relationship.
 A prenuptial agreement, entered into before the marriage date, gives each party the comfort of knowing that their wishes are legally binding.

 A “parenting plan” is now required in all Florida cases involving time-sharing with a minor child or children, even when time-sharing is not in dispute.
 Agreements can become increasingly complicated when supervised time-sharing is involved, or when a relocation or long-distance parenting plan is applicable.
 The firm’s attorneys work with the parental client to file the necessary court documents outlining the parenting plan provisions requested.